 \end{proof}

-For a non-finite outcome space, the interpretation of a vector space it's more subtle, but we can do a similar construction.
+For a non-finite outcome space, the representation in a vector space is more subtle, but we can do a similar construction.
 Suppose that the Markov kernels $T_{mn}=\omega(x,y)$ are square integrable on all the outcome fiber $O$.
 We can define

 and